Cfoulcard/Android-Sensor-Engine/README.md

 # **Android Sensor Engine**
-📱 An Android App Engineered to Utilize Smartphone Sensors

 [<img src="https://github.com/Cfoulcard/Sound-Tech-Sensors/blob/master/google-play-badge.png">](https://play.google.com/store/apps/details?id=com.christianfoulcard.android.androidsensorengine)

 ![Sensor Select Screen](https://github.com/Cfoulcard/Sound-Tech-Sensors/blob/master/mockups/featured_image_redone.png)

+📱 The Android Sensor Engine is an open source app designed and engineered to utilize your Android phone's sensors.

 This is a project being developed and maintained for devices running on Android.
 It capitalizes on sensors and utilities on Android smartphones.
-One overaching goal I'm on a quest to achieve is clean code and clean design.
+One overarching goal I'm on a quest to achieve is clean code and clean design.
 A clean/vibrant/picture based UI is used to make using the app simple and easy.
 You could say I'm helping UI fall in love with UX.
 So far the following features have been developed:
-- Sound Decibel Reading
+- Sound Decibel Reading 🔊
-- Ambient Air Temperature Sensor
+- Ambient Air Temperature Sensor ♨
-- Light Sensor
+- Light Sensor 💡
-- Available Ram Detection
+- Available Ram Detection 💽
-- Battery Temperature Sensor
+- Battery Temperature Sensor 🔥
-- Accelerometer Tracker
+- Accelerometer Tracker 🏎
-- Atmospheric Pressure Gauge
+- Atmospheric Pressure Gauge 🌎
-- Humidity Sensor
+- Humidity Sensor 💧
-- Step Counter
+- Step Counter 👟

+## Technologies in Use

+- Kotlin
+- Java
+- ViewBinding
+- Firebase
+- Pinned Shortcuts (For Android Home Screens)

+## Tools Used

+- Android Studio
+- Afinity Designer (Graphic + Vector Image Editing)
+- Typora (For Easy Markdown styling)

 ## Country Availability
 This app is currently available in 83 countries throughout the world